 4. Set library policies.
 The library boards spend much of their time on policy issues - developing policies and monitoring the effectiveness of those policies.
 (Policy is a carefully designed, broadly stated, written guideline for actions and decisions of the library.)
 Once adopted by the board, library staff carries out the policies on a day-to-day basis.

 5. Hire and evaluate the library director.
-The board hires a qualified director to manage the day-to-day operations of the library and works with the director, carefully respecting each other’s roles.
+The board hires a qualified director to manage the library's day-to-day operations and works with the director, carefully respecting each other’s roles.
 The board also regularly evaluates the director to make sure the library operates well and in the best interest of those the library serves.

 I. NAME AND PURPOSE